dog-broad/3_2-Needs/BCC_Notes/Unit2_Notes.md

 # Bitcoin Wallets

+> ***NOTE: Still not sure about this answer***
+> *The follwing link showed prommising results: https://www.babypips.com/crypto/learn/what-are-different-types-of-bitcoin-wallets*

 Bitcoin wallets are a secure and convenient way to store and manage Bitcoin transactions.
 They offer convenience and security, but they also require trust in the service provider's security measures.

 Bitcoin wallets can be classified into several types based on how they store and manage private keys, their security features, and accessibility.
 Here's a detailed classification of Bitcoin wallets: